nithinraok/MWSG_IEEE_Paper/README.md

 # GroundTruth.txt
- This file contains the ground truth of the audio file 'PC5_20090606_050000_0010' which is taken from MLSP dataset and is used to demonstrate our algorithm
+ This file contains the ground truth of the audio file 'PC5_20090606_050000_0010' which is taken from MLSP dataset and is used to demonstrate our algorithm.
+ Ground truth is frame wise 0s and 1s